 Due to his disability, he had to leave school after his primary education, as secondary schools were located too far from home for him to travel.
 “Struck with this condition, I envied my siblings as I watched them lead normal lives.
 They went to school, played sports, and hung out with friends while I could not do much else other than sit up,” he revealed to The Star in 2017.

-Lee grew close to his grandmother who would nurture him and encourage the then-teenager to find his own way.
+The article stated that Lee grew close to his grandmother who would nurture him and encourage the then-teenager to find his own way.
 She told Lee that he was only disabled physically, not mentally; he was smart, and she said he could still use his hands to do much more.

 Her words struck Lee, who realised that no one in his family had pursued anything in the business world before.
 This inspired him to earn some money by selling snacks on his front porch.